 Training initially involves the 12 standard forms laid down by the All Japan Kendo Federation.
 At more advanced levels, the techniques of the traditional system known as Muso Jikiden Eishin Ryu are studied.
 This traditional system or koryu provides an avenue of deeper study of the art and an opportunity to participate in a tradition that can be traced back some 400 years.
 Whilst the practical applications of the art are obviously limited in modern times, Iaido remains relevant in its own right and as a means of supplementary training to aikido or any other activity.
 Regular training develops overall physical condition including coordination and posture, whilst the meditative aspects of practice also develop mental qualities of decisiveness and focus.

-Jodō, the way of the stick, is the art of using a 4 foot wooden staff (Jo), to combat a sword wielding opponent.
-The Jo emerged in 17th century Japan with the founder, Muso Gonnosuke.
-Gonnosuke was a master of kenjutsu (sword) and bojutsu (6 foot staff), and developed the art of using the Jo whilst undergoing a journey throughout Japan testing himself against other swordsman.
+Jodō, the way of the stick, is also practised at the Iaido class.
+The art of using a 4 foot wooden staff (Jo), to combat a sword wielding opponent, emerged in 17th century Japan with the founder, Muso Gonnosuke.
+Gonnosuke who was a master of kenjutsu (sword) and bojutsu (6 foot staff), and developed the art of using the Jo whilst undergoing a journey throughout Japan testing himself against other swordsman.
 The art of the Jo then remained as one of the combat arts of the Kuroda Clan based in present Fukuoka, until the 20th century when it was transmitted to the outside world.

 Jodo training involves the study of basic movements and kata prearranged attack and defence movements.
 As with other Budo arts, Jodo is designed to preserve the ancient combat techniques, but with the aim of helping the modern student to achieve control over mind and body through repeated practice.
 Regular training develops timing, coordination, posture, decisiveness, and focus.
 Training involves the study of the 12 basic techniques and the 12 standard kata of the All Japan Kendo Federation.
 The dojo is affiliated with the Queensland Kendo Renmei and students are eligible for internationally recognized grades issued by the Australian Kendo Renmei.
 At more advanced levels, techniques of the koryu or original tradition of Shindo Muso Ryu may also be studied.